 - Fluorescence in situ hybridization (FISH) for eosinophilia (when eosinophilia is present) on blood or aspirate

-- Myeloid mutation panel (eg, containing SRSF2, ASXL1, RUNX1) on aspirate
+- Myeloid mutation panel (eg, containing SRSF2, ASXL1, RUNX1) on bone marrow aspirate

 Tests for other markers are performed based on pathology findings.